Neurocutaneous melanosis: Signs and symptoms

 Others symptoms may also exist that are related to an increase in intracranial pressure.
 These symptoms seem to be present regardless of the malignancy of the melanin deposits within the central nervous system.

 Approximately 10% of patient with neurocutaneous melanosis also present the Dandy–Walker syndrome and associated Dandy-Walker malformation.
 This malformation involves an enlargement of the posterior fossae and fourth ventricle along with agenesis of the cerebellar vermis.
 The abnormalities of the leptomeninges during fetal development due to neurocutaneous melanosis may be the cause of this increased incidence of the Dandy-Walker malformation.
 The development of hydrocephalus is the most common symptom associated with a combination of neurocutaneous melanosis and a Dandy-Walker malformation, occurring in about two out of three patients.

 Cause

-The exact pathogenesis of neurocutaneous melanosis is not entirely clear, although several factors are thought to contribute to its development.
+The exact pathogenesis of neurocutaneous melanosis is not entirely clear.

 One factor that may contribute to the development of neurocutaneous melanosis is the abnormal postzygotic development of melanoblasts.
 This mutation would possibly occur within the neural crest of the ectoderm.
 After the mutation occurs, these cells would then migrate to the meninges as the precursors to the malignant or benign melanocytes.

 This mutation may be due to abnormal expression of hepatocyte growth factor/scatter factor by the mesenchymal cells within the neural crest.

 Another proposed cause of neurocutaneous melanosis is a mutation of the NRAS gene at codon 61.
 This mutation has been detected in patients with congenital melanocytic nevi, as well as those with melanocytic tumors of the central nervous system.
 The mutation would also likely occur within the neural crest.